UoA-eResearch/eresearch-cookbook/documentation/objectives_and_principles.md

 Below, we discuss the key principles that the design of eResearch-cookbook follows:
 <ol>
-<li><b>Open:</b> The principle of openness draws from the notion of 'Open Science' to keep our scientific knowledge free to use, re-use and distribute without legal, technological or social constraints.
+<li><b>Openness:</b> The principle of openness draws from the notion of 'Open Science' to keep our scientific knowledge free to use, re-use and distribute without legal, technological or social constraints.
 All content, code and material well documented and shared with the community under open licences (CC-BY) for reuse.</li>
-<li><b>Modular:</b> Modularity refers to keep unrelated parts of a systems separated and related parts grouped together.
+<li><b>Modularity:</b> Modularity refers to keep unrelated parts of a systems separated and related parts grouped together.
 This supports changing a component or adding new components without adversely affecting other components.
-Putting related parts together makes it easier to see the relationships between them when debugging them or adding functionality to them. eResearch-cookbook adheres to this principle to make our system design modular to be easily extendable. </li>
+Putting related parts together makes it easier to see the relationships between them when debugging them or adding functionality to them. eResearch-cookbook adheres to this principle to make our system design modular to be easily extendable and to be easy to debug. </li>
-<li><b>Evolvavble/Changeable:</b></li>
+<li><b>Evolvavbility:</b> The notion of evolvablity refers to the iterative process of designing a system and how our requirements keep changing all the time.
+Especially, the idea of eResearch-cookbook requires a bottom-up approach to design the system through the recipes.
+This would require the system to be designed in a fashion to allow it to changes and update.</li>
 <li><b>Cognitively pleasing:</b></li>
 <li><b>Task and performance-oriented:</b></li>